 - we don’t have a credit rating for you based on any previous account history

 - we bill for electricity used 3 months in arrears

 The amount is refundable after a period of 2 years, with interest, provided a good payment record is maintained.
-This period is extended for commercial customers for a further year.

 - domestic customers - Payment of £120.00 is required and the completion of a Direct Debit mandate, for fixed payments of £50.00 per month